yumupgrades for production use, this is the repository for you.

 First, sign up for any of the hosting providers mentioned.
 Next, create a new VPS with the lowest RAM amount available.

 All the testing is done via SSH.
-Once you are logged in as root user, you can test performance of disk, RAM and CPU.
+Once you are logged in as root user, you can test the performance of disk, RAM, and CPU.

 Test SSD Disk performance